 Dental implants don’t require any special maintenance.
 They are cared for just like natural teeth, requiring brushing and flossing to ensure plaque does not build up between the implant and the natural tooth.

-The crown may require replacement after 10-15 years due to normal wear and tear, but this is a much simpler procedure and does not require a full implant surgery.
+The crown may require replacement after 10-15 years due to normal wear and tear, but this is a much simpler procedure and does not require full implant surgery.
 Mouth location is also a factor in how long implants last.
 Implants that replace molars are used to chew and grind food, which may cause them to wear out more quickly than implants in the front of the mouth.

 Dental Implant vs. Bridge vs. Denture